About

 Dean of Design / OCAD University of Toronto

-Ijeruka specialises in inner development and transformative learning, applied with cultural intelligence and ethical seriousness.
-Four core developmental domains inform how we coach and design programmes.
+My practice is rooted in adult development theory and systems transformation, applied with cultural intelligence and ethical seriousness.
+Four core developmental domains inform how I coach and design programmes.

-How we interpret reality, author values, hold complexity and responsibility, and orient toward the future.
+How we interpret reality, author values, hold responsibility, make decisions, and orient toward the future.

 Regulation & Embodiment